gavinbunney/terraform-provider-kubectl/README.md

 This provider is the best way of managing Kubernetes resources in Terraform, by allowing you to use the thing Kubernetes loves best - yaml!

-This core of this provider is the `kubectl_manifest` resource, allowing free-form yaml to be processed and applied against Kubernetes.
+The core of this provider is the `kubectl_manifest` resource, allowing free-form yaml to be processed and applied against Kubernetes.
 This yaml object is then tracked and handles creation, updates and deleted seamlessly - including drift detection!

 A set of helpful data resources to process directories of yaml files and inline templating is available.